pactochat/pacte/README.md

 - [ ] Add UI for à la ChatGPT
 - [ ] Scrape data from some local government websites and regions
 - [ ] Put scraped data into a database

+## License

+Licensed under the MIT License with a visible attribution clause.

+Any public use must display the text "Powered by AIPacto.com".

+See [LICENSE](./LICENSE) for full details.